biolink/biolink-model/guidelines/association-examples-with-qualifiers.md

 ### Example 8:

-"Fenofibrate is an agonist of PPARA protein” - Chemical increases  gene activity, via a specific control mechanism (agonism)
+"Fenofibrate is an agonist of PPARA protein” - Chemical increases'  gene activity, via a specific control mechanism (agonist)

 ```json
 {